-Most people seriously injured in a motor vehicle accident in Queensland will be taken to a major hospital.
+Most people seriously injured in a motor accident in Queensland will be taken to a major hospital.
 Subject to your consent, the hospital may help you make an application to NIISQ.

 If you have made a CTP claim against an insurer, the insurer may make an application on your behalf.

 - Medical information